-Document Description RSL-D-RS-11A-IFU, RayStation 11A Instructions for Use This manual contains regulatory information and safety information concerning the RayStation 11A system.
+Document Description RSL-D-RS-11A-IFU, RayStation 11A SP2 Instructions for Use This manual contains regulatory information and safety information concerning the RayStation 11A system.
 RSL-D-RS-11A-RCMDIFU, RayStation 11A RayCommand 2A Instructions for Use This manual contains regulatory information and safety information concerning the RayCommand 2A application.
-RSL-D-RS-11A-RTIFU, RayStation 11A RayTreat 5A Instructions for Use This manual contains regulatory information and safety information concerning the RayTreat 5A application.
+Note: The RayCommand Instructions for Use for 2A is not applicable for RayStation 11A SP2 since RayCommand 2A is not compatible with RayStation 11A SP2.

-Document Description RSL-D-RS-11A-OPPIFU, RayStation 11A Ocular Proton Planning Instruc- tions for Use This manual contains regulatory information and safety information concerning the RayStation 11A system for ocular proton planning.
+Document Description RSL-D-RS-11A-RTIFU, RayStation 11A RayTreat 5A SP2 Instructions for Use This manual contains regulatory information and safety information concerning the RayTreat 5A application.
+RSL-D-RS-11A-OPPIFU, RayStation 11A Ocular Proton Planning Instruc- tions for Use This manual contains regulatory information and safety information concerning the RayStation 11A system for ocular proton planning.
 RSL-D-RS-11A-CIMIFU, RayStation 11A Combination with IDCAS Mod- ules, Instructions for Use This manual contains regulatory information and safety information concerning the RayStation 11A system for the RayStation combination with IDCAS Modules.
 RSL-D-RS-11A-EPIDUSM, RayStation 11A EPID QA User Manual This manual describes the EPID QA functionality.
-RSL-D-RS-11A-RN, RayStation 11A Release Notes This document provides a summary of new features, known issues and changes since the previous version of RayStation.
+RSL-D-RS-11A-RN, RayStation 11A SP2 Release Notes This document provides a summary of new features, known issues and changes since the previous version of RayStation.
 RSL-D-RS-11A-USM, RayStation 11A User Manual This manual describes the functionality of the RayStation 11A system and gives step-by-step instructions on how to perform the most common operations.
 RSL-D-RS-11A-MOPUSM, RayStation 11A Medical Oncology Planning User Manual This manual describes the functionality of the RayStation 11A system for medical oncology planning.
-RSL-D-RS-11A-RPHY, RayStation 11A RayPhysics Manual This manual describes the RayPhysics application.
+1 RSL-D-RS-11A-RPHY, RayStation 11A RayPhysics Manual This manual describes the RayPhysics application.
 RSL-D-RS-11A-REF, RayStation 11A Reference Manual This manual contains algorithm descriptions and physics reference information.
-RSL-D-RS-11A-0PT, RayStation 11A A Guide to Optimization in RayStation This manual contains detailed information about optimization in RayStation 11A.
+RSL-D-RS-11A-OPT, RayStation 11A A Guide to Optimization in RayStation This manual contains detailed information about optimization in RayStation 11A.